8

 Why Live in Hunter Park

-Hunter Park in Lansing is a residential neighborhood known for its convenient location and affordability.
-Residents have easy access to job opportunities, dining, entertainment, medical care, and educational institutions such as Lansing Community College and Michigan State University.
-The neighborhood features a variety of home styles, including modest cottages, Craftsman bungalows, American Foursquares, and homes with Greek Revival columns.
-Homes are generally smaller, ranging from 600 to 1,400 square feet, with lot sizes between 1/8 and 1/12 of an acre, and detached garages are common.
-The area is popular among students, with about half of the homes being owner-occupied and the rest serving as student rentals.
-Local dining spots like Art’s Pub and Soup Spoon Café offer a range of options from casual eats to leisurely meals.
-Hunter Park itself is a 14-acre space with a public swimming pool, playground, and community garden known as the GardenHouse, which provides gardening space and educational classes.
-The Allen Park Community Center and Farmers’ Market are central to community life, offering yoga classes and a kitchen for local food entrepreneurs.
-Although there are no supermarkets in the neighborhood, the Eastside Lansing Food Co-op provides fresh produce and locally sourced items.
+Hunter Park is an Eastside Lansing neighborhood known for its convenient location.
+Residents are in easy reach of employers and educational institutions, such as Lansing Community College and Michigan State University.
+Hunter Park's home styles include modest cottages, Craftsman bungalows, American Foursquares and homes with Greek Revival columns.
+Houses are generally smaller, ranging from 600 to 1,400 square feet.
+This is a popular area for college students, with approximately half of the homes being owner-occupied and the rest serving as rentals.
+Local dining spots, like Art’s Pub and Soup Spoon Café, offer casual menu items.
+The local green space, Hunter Park, has a public swimming pool and playground.
+The 14-acre community space also contains the community garden known as the GardenHouse, which provides gardening plots and classes.
+The Allen Neighborhood Center hosts a recurring farmers’ market as well as yoga classes and a kitchen for local food entrepreneurs.
+The Eastside Lansing Food Co-op provides fresh produce and locally sourced items; locals will have to travel outside of the community to visit the co-op.
 Nearby attractions include Potter Park Zoo, which offers sensory-friendly experiences through its Falconers program.
-The neighborhood's safety is comparable to the national average, making it a practical choice for families and students alike.

 Frequently Asked Questions